 While our second day in Guatemala was enlightening as we learned about its history and economic conditions, our third day was active, exhilarating, and inspiring.
 We experienced first-hand the beauty of the Guatemalan highlands by traveling to various microloan groups to receive updates on their projects and form bonds.

-Winding our way up the Pan American highway through the cloud-topped Sierra Madre mountains of the western highlands of Guatemala, we headed for Xela.
+Today we traveled up the Pan American highway through the cloud-topped Sierra Madre mountains of the western highlands of Guatemala.
 We were meeting an amazing group of women and would witness a defining moment for the Association of the Mam Christian Women.
 What started many years ago was coming to fruition.
 Women with years of experience, those who had been mentored, and a second generation of daughters were empowered and working together to lead a robust array of successful projects.
 Read more

 We traveled to two more microloan groups today.
 We visited the women of Reina and Mujeres Virtuosas.
 At the beginning of the day, we hiked up a stony pathway to arrive at Reina.
 We met at a member’s home and learned about their various projects.